mhendershott/sc/README.md

 # Stream Commander #

+> WARNING: this is very raw at the moment.
+Really just in the personal proof of concept phase.
+> No warranty to functionality or security is offered or should be expected.

 This is a work in progress project for a custom system that allows video and audio to be played on a stream via a browser source in the OBS scene.